MCUdude/MicroCore/README.md

 * 8 MHz external oscillator
 * 1 MHz external oscillator

 Select the ATtiny13 in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses.
-Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
+Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu. <br/> <br/>
 <b>*</b> Make sure to use one of the "slow" programmer options when using the 128 kHz option (e.g _USBtinyISP (slow)_).
 </br></br>

 ## GCC flags
 Compiler flags indicates what level of optimization the compiler should use.
 Just leave this on the default setting if you don't know what this is.
 If you want to learn more about compiler flags and link time optimization (LTO), head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
-Nerd Ralph have also written a [great post about LTO](http://nerdralph.blogspot.no/2014/04/gcc-link-time-optimization-can-fix-bad.html) you should read.<br/>
+Ralph Doncaster have also written a [great post about LTO](http://nerdralph.blogspot.no/2014/04/gcc-link-time-optimization-can-fix-bad.html) you should read.<br/>
 Available compiler flags:
-* -Os LTO enabled (default)
+* -Os LTO enabled *(default)*
 * -Os
 * -O1 LTO enabled
 * -O1